tecbot/AMFBundle/README.md

               mapping: # class mapping.
 Actionscript (FooClassVO) to PHP (Foo\BarBundle\VO\FooClassVO) FooClassVO : Foo\BarBundle\VO\FooClassVO

-  6. Add this configuration if you want to use the `security component`:
+  6. Add this configuration if you want to use the `security component` (currently disabled!):

           # app/config/config.yml
           # Create providers in the security config (add SecurityBundle to your application's kernel)